sovrn/prebid-server-java/docs/rubicon/rubicon-config-app.md

 - `gdpr.rubicon.rsid-cookie-encryption-key` - encryption key to decode RSID cookie value.
 - `gdpr.rubicon.audit-cookie-encryption-key` - set key for uid audit cookie using Blowfish algorithm
 - `gdpr.rubicon.host-ip` - the ip pbs hosted on.

+## Geo location
-- `gdpr.rubicon.geolocation-netacuity-server` - comma separated list of the NetAcuity database server addresses.
+- `geolocation.netacuity.server` - comma separated list of the NetAcuity database server addresses.

 ## Analytics
 - `analytics.rp.enabled` - if equals to `true` the analytics information will be submitted to Rubicon Analytics Service.